emaphp/eMacros/README.md

 //show results
 echo $result; //prints 10
 ```
 This script begins by creating a new instance of a program which receives the code to be interpreted.
 For being able to run a program is necessary to define an environment instance.
 The *execute* method performs the execution of a program using the environment provided as a parameter.
-The result obtained is then returned.
+The obtained value is then returned.

 <br/>